-The truth is, if you have good digestion you will most likely digest any food and won’t even bother to change anything in your food patterns and lifestyle.
-On the contrary, if you have poor or declining digestion (as people naturally do as they age and when they are chronically ill or stressed), you will likely not be able to digest even super healthy foods that you will be consuming!
-Now, Āyurvedic medicine starts from digestion because digestion is the root of everything that happens in our bodies and minds.
+If you have really good digestion, you will most likely digest any food and won’t even bother to change anything in your food patterns and lifestyle.
+On the contrary, if you have poor or declining digestion (as people naturally do as they age and when they are chronically ill or stressed), you will likely not be able to digest even super healthy foods that you will be consuming! Āyurvedic medicine starts from digestion because digestion is the root of everything that happens in our bodies and minds.
 I will say more about this approach in this blog but for now let’s come back to our “number one” rule to improve digestion: not eating before your previous meal is digested in the stomach and has left it.
 This can take anything between 1-6 hours depending on your digestion strength, how hungry you were when you took your meal, what food in which combination you consumed etc.

 Why is this rule so important for good digestion?

-No woo-woo here, just science
+No “woo-woo” here, just science

 How long should that optimal intermeal interval be?

-Well, it will totally depend on several factors, such as:
+It will totally depend on several factors, such as:

-- type of food (a small piece of pineapple will leave your stomach very quickly, a large steak will stay there for a while!).
+- type of food (a small piece of pineapple will leave your stomach very quickly, a large steak will stay there for a while).

 How do I know when I can eat my next meal?

 It’s fine if you are not ready to change anything just yet.
 It takes time to prepare, gather information and inspiration to change something in life.
-But once you get really tired of feeling unwell you can always get back control over your life.
+But once you get really tired of feeling unwell, you can get back control over your life.
 As my friend Leigh Eastman has put it: